antonvw/wex/ROADMAP.md

   extend wxWidgets classes with vi / ex classes, using c++ standard and boost c++ libraries
-- offering a develop branch that builds and runs all tests on MacOS, MSW, Linux without errors and contains new functionality
+- offering a develop branch that builds and runs all tests on macOS, MSW, Linux without errors and contains new functionality